tanyaecho/gittest/Readme.md

 we are practicing how to use git

-it is fun learning with fireship
+it is fun learning with Fireship